CodeWringer/ambersteel/documents/en/templates/template-culture.md

 * Is sex confined to marriage, or, is it even supposed to be?
 * How much privacy is accorded to sexual activity?
   * Should sex be a one-to-one experience, or are groups allowed?

+### Unnatural Death
+#### Suicide
+* What views do people in this culture have about suicide?
+* Is it the greatest sin one can commit or is it seen as a civic duty under certain circumstances?
+* Or is it even a sin at all -- is it the great and last comfort of a tormented soul?
+* Is it worse than murder?

+#### Abortion & Exposure
+* Under what circumstances might an infant be aborted in utero or exposed after birth?
+* Are such killings viewed as legal or moral?
+* What features might mark an infant for abortion or exposure?
+* What circumstances surrounding the infant's conception, gestation or birth might mark the infant for abortion or exposure?
+* Are such children ever rescued, and under what circumstances might this happen?
+* Are birth control or abortion or infanticide tabu or practiced freely; and under what circumstances?

+#### Murder & Killing
+* Is there a distinction to be made between a planned murder and an accidental or incidental killing?
+* If so, how is this reflected in cultural lore, the justice & penal systems?
+* Are either ever justifiable or even outright permissible?

+#### Judicial Slaying
+* Is the execution of convicted criminals permitted?
+* What laws must be broken to warrant such a punishment?
+* What forms does this punishment take?
+* Who carries out the sentence, and is it done in open or in secret?

 ## Spiriturality
 ### Myths & Folklore in Society